yiemwa123/starter-hugo-academic/content/project/FB_Messenger/index.md

 #### So, how do we encourage users to reach out to old friends on Messenger?

 ### Ideation
-After a brainstorming session with two other friends, we ended up with 3 possible solutions worth exploring
+After a brainstorming session with two other friends, we ended up with 3 possible solutions worth exploring.
+For each of them, I developed a low-fidelity sketch.

 * A reconnect button - users can indicate that they want to reconnect with another user and that user will be notified
 * A guilt-tripping time display - displaying the amount of time that has passed by since you last talked to another user
-* A collaborative game - providing a challenge for the users to complete and discuss together
+* A collaborative game - provide a challenge for the users to complete and discuss together

 The idea that I ended up pursuing was the first one because: